-There are many ways to use comfrey
+There are many ways to use the comfrey plant

-1. As a compost activator – If you want to provide a nutrient boost to your compost, then the comfrey plant is the way to go.
+If you want to provide a nutrient boost to your compost, then the comfrey plant is the way to go.
 The comfrey leaves make an excellent fertilizer.
 They give your compost added nitrogen.
 Nitrogen is essential to a compost pile because it results in increased microbial decomposition.
-Don’t add too much comfrey plant as this can disrupt the carbon – nitrogen ratio.
+Be sure not to add too much comfrey plant as this can disrupt the carbon – nitrogen ratio.
 This can have adverse effects such as slowing down the decomposition rate.
-Some people plant a comfrey patch next to their compost heaps to take full advantage of its use as an excellent compost activator.
+Some people plant a comfrey plant bush next to their compost heaps.
+This allows them to take full advantage of its use as an excellent compost activator.
 If you plan on doing this, just be sure to contain the growth!

-Comfrey’s thick and tuberous roots create an expansive root system, allowing the plant to “mine” compacted soils for minerals and other nutrients which are often difficult for other plants to obtain.
+Comfrey’s thick and tuberous roots create an expansive root system.
+These thick roots allow the comfrey plant to “mine” compacted soils for minerals and other nutrients which are often difficult for other plants to obtain.
 This ability to help cycle nutrients through the soil is a great reason to plant comfrey at the base of fruit trees and other perennials.
 Again, just be sure to contain the plant so that there are no overgrowth issues.

-3. Steep comfrey leaves to make a liquid fertilizer – another kind of compost tea.
+This is another great compost tip.
 Chop up some comfrey leaves and place them in water for several weeks.
-Placing a rock on top helps keep them submerged.
-Wait until they form a dark, thick (smelly) liquid which can then be diluted 12:1 – 15:1 prior to application on your garden plants.
+Placing a rock on the top will help keep the plant submerged.
+Then, wait until they form a dark, thick (smelly) liquid.
+This liquid can then be diluted 12:1 – 15:1 prior to application on your garden plants.

 If you are looking for a natural remedy for common ailments, then the comfrey plant can be very beneficial.
 The leaves of a comfrey plant are completely safe and very effective.
 The recommended way to use it is in a topical fashion.
 Make a poultice of comfrey leaves for use on bruises, external wounds, and sores.
-Take macerated leaf; mix it with hot water or herb tea to make a paste.
-Place this directly on the affected area and use a warm cloth or bandage to hold it in place.
+Take a macerated leaf solution (mix it with hot water or herbal tea to make a paste) and place this directly on the affected area.
+Be sure to use a warm cloth or bandage to hold it in place.
 Comfrey has tissue regenerative abilities and is helpful in destroying harmful bacteria.
-Comfrey should not be placed on deep puncture wounds; it may heal the surface of the wound too fast.
+Comfrey should not be placed on deep puncture wounds as it may heal the surface of the wound too fast.

 I also recommend the following books to further research growing and using herbs.
 These are all in my prepper reference library: